Tag: Tips for authors

 Fantasy Worldbuilding Blueprint: Avoid These 5 Mistakes

-Fantasy Worldbuilding Blueprint: Avoid These 5 Mistakes Fantasy writers: if your worldbuilding has turned into a lore avalanche, your readers might be quietly backing away.
+Fantasy Worldbuilding Blueprint: Avoid These 5 Mistakes Writers: if your fantasy worldbuilding has turned into a lore avalanche, your readers might be quietly backing away.
 Worldbuilding is one of the joys of fantasy, but it’s also one of the easiest places to lose your reader’s attention.
 When a draft lands in the inbox packed with…

 • Battling Author Procrastination?
 Let’s Nudge Those Words to the Page!